shanayamalik/react-bug-analytic-system/README.md

 # Enhancing Bug Tracking in React Github using Large Language Models

 ## Project Overview
 React, a popular JavaScript library for building user interfaces, powers numerous web applications worldwide.
 This project aims to devise a bug tracking and resolution system by leveraging Large Language Models (LLM) analytics.
-By analyzing closed issues, the system can identify approximately twenty issues similar to user-submitted bugs and then provide relevant data on issue frequency, bug classification, and potential solutions—streamlining the bug resolution process.
+The system uses to closed issues to identify approximately twenty issues similar to user-submitted bugs and then provide relevant data on issue frequency, bug classification, and potential solutions—streamlining the bug resolution process.

 ## Table of Contents
 - [Expected Outcomes](#expected-outcomes)